mattsenior/mattsenior.com/_posts/2014-02-22-using-clojures-core-logic-to-solve-simple-number-puzzles.markdown

 (fd/in a0 a1 a2 b0 b1 b2 c0 c1 c2 (fd/interval 1 9))
 ```

-Next, we need to ensure that each of our _lvars_ contains a different number.
-Core.logic’s `distinct` does the trick:
+Next, we need to ensure that each of our _lvars_ contains a different number. core.logic’s `distinct` does the trick:

 ```clojure
 ;; State that each of our lvars should be unique (fd/distinct [a0 a1 a2 b0 b1 b2 c0 c1 c2])
 ```

-Now we can go ahead and add all of the mathematical constraints.
-Core.logic has FD operators for this purpose, such as `fd/+`, `fd/-`, `fd/*`, etc., or we can use `fd/eq` which is a helpful macro that lets us write our FD constraints with normal Clojure operators (`+`, `-`, `*`, etc.):
+Now we can go ahead and add all of the mathematical constraints. core.logic has FD operators for this purpose, such as `fd/+`, `fd/-`, `fd/*`, etc., or we can use `fd/eq`, which is a helpful macro that lets us write our FD constraints with normal Clojure operators (`+`, `-`, `*`, etc.):

 ```clojure
 (fd/eq